thegworld/gtx-browser/docs/mac/debugging.md

-# Debugging Chromium on macOS
+# Debugging GTx Browser on macOS

 [TOC]

 ## Debug vs. Release Builds

-Debug builds are the default configuration for Chromium and can be explicitly specified with `is_debug=true` in the `args.gn` file of the out directory.
+Debug builds are the default configuration for GTx Browser and can be explicitly specified with `is_debug=true` in the `args.gn` file of the out directory.
 Debug builds are larger and non-portable because they default to `is_component_build=true`, but they contain full debug information.